Genrep-Software/style-guides/c++/cppguide.md

 Luckily, macros are not nearly as necessary in C++ as they are in C.
 Instead of using a macro to inline performance-critical code, use an inline function.
 Instead of using a macro to store a constant, use a `const` variable.
-Instead of using a macro to \"abbreviate\" a long variable name, use a reference.
-Instead of using a macro to conditionally compile code \... well, don\'t do that at all (except, of course, for the `#define` guards to prevent double inclusion of header files).
+Instead of using a macro to "abbreviate" a long variable name, use a reference.
+Instead of using a macro to conditionally compile code ... well, don't do that at all (except, of course, for the `#define` guards to prevent double inclusion of header files).
 It makes testing much more difficult.